 Case Management services are provided by our Community Based Services program (youth) and Community Support Services program (adults).
-These are more intensive, community-based supports that may be recommended for clients with certain diagnoses or who need assistance with daily living or coping skills.
+These are more intensive, community-based supports that may be recommended for certain diagnoses or those who need assistance with daily living or coping skills.
 Case management services can include assistance in utilizing other community supports; group services to work on social and interpersonal skills; education on mental illness and medication compliance; support with daily living skills; and strategies to manage the negative effects of symptoms.
-The youth case management program also includes psycho-social rehabilitation groups; SED waiver services for qualifying youth; and the Homeward Bound Resource Home program.
+Youth with intensive needs may also be eligible for the Serious Emotional Disturbance (SED) waiver program, which provides additional services.
+More information can be provided by the assigned treatment team.

-We are required by the privacy regulations issued under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to maintain the privacy of our patients' health information and to provide patients with this Notice of Information and Privacy Practices.
+We are required by the privacy regulations issued under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) to maintain the privacy of individuals' health information and to provide patients with this Notice of Information and Privacy Practices.
 These privacy regulations extend to all officers, employees, volunteers, and agents of High Plains Mental Health Center who have access to or obtain knowledge of treatment information.